 What if you updated your GBP information as often as your social media?
 Businesses that refresh their profiles weekly see 2x more customer actions than those with static profiles.

-Managing Photos and Videos
+Managing photos and videos

 Visual content makes or breaks your Google Business Profile.
 Profiles with photos receive 42% more requests for directions and 35% more click-throughs to websites.
 Yet most businesses treat photos as an afterthought, uploading a few grainy smartphone shots and calling it done.